-As graphic designers, our primary focus is to create designs which will please our clients or ourselves depending on the project we are working on.
-If we want to achieve that we need the best mouse out there because this is an essential graphic design tool.
+As graphic designers, our primary focus is to create designs that will please our clients or ourselves, depending on the project we are working on.
+We need the best mouse out there to achieve that because this is an essential graphic design tool.

-So, today, I will talk about the best mouse for graphic designers, what features you need and later on you can find a list of the 5 best mice for graphic designers.
+So, today, I will talk about the best mouse for graphic designers and what features you need, and later on, you can find a list of the five best mice for graphic designers.

-Now, what is a huge distraction for a graphic designer?
-A graphic designer is distracted when the tech which he is using is not up to the mark and most graphic designers tend to ignore the type of mouse they are using, which in turn makes it difficult for them to get that perfect design.
+Now, what is a massive distraction for a graphic designer?
+A graphic designer is distracted when his tech is not up to the mark.
+Most graphic designers tend to ignore the type of mouse they are using, making it challenging to get that perfect design.

-But before we start on the list of the 5 best mice for graphic designers, we need to know about the qualities which make up an excellent mouse for graphic designers.
+But before we dive into the list of the five best mice for graphic designers, we need to know the qualities that make up an excellent mouse for graphic designers.

 What Are The Features Of The Best Mouse For Graphic Designers?